In the state of New Jersey, payday lending is prohibited.

 New Jersey Payday Lending Statutes

-Short-term or long-term loans in New Jersey can only be offered by banks and other licensed lenders (here, 30% usury cap applies).
+Short-term or long-term loans in NJ can only be offered by banks and other licensed lenders (here, 30% usury cap applies).

 New Jersey prohibits check cashers, even the ones with a proper license, to issue cash advances on a post-dated check: